mbonifonte/Reddit-Sentiment-Analysis/README.md

 # Reddit-Sentiment-Analysis
 Scraping the comments of specified subreddits or search terms in order to parse key words and perform Sentiment Analaysis.
-Part of Ram Hacks 2018 hackathon challenge
+Part of Ram Hacks 2018 hackathon challenge.

+This project utilizes the Reddit API praw in order to read in all comments from the top, new, hot, or controversial posts in a specified subreddit or search term into a .csv file with their title, body, post id, and time created.
+R is then used to parse out keywords from the comments, and sentiment analysis is then used with the AFINN sentiment analysis library that comes with "tidytext."
+Finally, ggplot2 is used to display the data graphically in terms of sentiment and sentiment over time.

+In the example shown, I parsed every comment in the top 100 posts of Reddit under the search "Elon Musk OR SpaceX OR Tesla."
+There were 1,225 comments in those 100 posts that were a match with one of the three search terms.
+I have 3 main graphical displays of the data, the aggregated data of every search result combined on one graph, each search result on their own graph, and a final display of each search result on their own graph divided by month.
+The last graph would allow us to monitor if big events, such as if Elon Musk smoking weed on film affects any of his companies, or the affect that launching a car into space has.